ham-radio-software/D-Rats/README.md

 This should work for all platforms.

-When a pull request is submitted, it should have a file put in the changes directory for the tickets that resolves.
+When a pull request is submitted, it should have a file put in the "changes" directory for the tickets that resolves.

 Note that we do not do the 'towncrier build' command.
 The packaging